fluxcd/source-controller/docs/api/source.md

 (<em>Appears on:</em>
 <a href="#source.toolkit.fluxcd.io/v1beta2.GitRepository">GitRepository</a>)
 </p>
+<p>GitRepositorySpec specifies the required configuration to produce an
-<p>GitRepositorySpec defines the desired state of a Git repository.</p>
+Artifact for a Git repository.</p>
 <div class="md-typeset__scrollwrap">
 <div class="md-typeset__table">
 <table>